iCloud: Erase your device with Find My iPhone

 If your device is online, the remote erase begins.
 A confirmation email is sent to your Apple ID email address.

 If your device is offline, the remote erase begins the next time it’s online.

-If you erase then find your iOS device, you can restore the information on the device using iCloud Backup (if backup was turned on before you erased it) or iTunes.
-For more information, see iCloud storage and backup overview, or the “Safety, handling, and support” section of the iOS user guide for iPhone, iPad, or iPod touch.
-For a device that doesn’t use the latest iOS version, get the user guide for iPhone, iPad, or iPod touch from the Apple Support manuals website.
+If you erase but then find your iOS device, you can restore the information on the device using iCloud Backup (if backup was turned on before you erased it) or iTunes.
+See What is iCloud storage and backup?, or the “Restart, update, reset, and restore” section of the user guide for iPhone, iPad, or iPod touch.
+For a device that doesn’t have the latest version of iOS installed, you can download the user guide from the Apple Support Manuals website.

-If you erase then find your Apple Watch, you can restore the information on it.
-For more information, see Restore Apple Watch from a backup in the Apple Watch User Guide.
+If you erase but then find your Apple Watch, you can restore the information on it.
+See Restore Apple Watch from a backup in the Apple Watch User Guide.

-If you erase then find your Mac, you can restore the information on the Mac using a Time Machine backup, if you have one.
-For more information, see the Apple Support article Recover your entire system.
+If you erase but then find your Mac, you can restore the information on the Mac using a Time Machine backup, if you have one.
+See the Apple Support article Back up your Mac with Time Machine.
 If you set an EFI firmware password on your Mac before it was lost, then erase it and later find it, you may need to take your Mac to an authorized repair center to unlock it before you can use it again.

-Note: If you don’t expect to find your iPhone or iPad (Wi-Fi + cellular models), contact your wireless service provider to suspend service so you aren’t responsible for phone calls or other charges.
+Note: If you don’t expect to find your iPhone, iPad (Wi-Fi + Cellular models), or Apple Watch (Wi-Fi + Cellular models), contact your wireless service provider to suspend service so you aren’t responsible for phone calls or other charges.